Starfox899/ubongo/README.md

 matching the physical pieces.

 Duplicate boards are filtered using `puzzle_hash` and every puzzle is annotated with the number of pieces and its hash value.
-The script arranges up to four puzzles per A4 page.
+Each puzzle is centred on its own line in the document to avoid LaTeX environment conflicts.

 ```bash
 python print_puzzles.py puzzles.json puzzles.tex